ibrahim-kocyigit/kocyigit-dsml/theory/mathematical_foundations/01_introduction_and_motivation.md

 # Introduction and Motivation

-Machine learning (ML) is all about creating computer programs that can automatically learn useful things from data, without needing a human to explicitly program every step.

 #### What is Machine Learning?
 * Machine learning is about building algorithms (sets of instructions for computers) that can find patterns and insights in data.
 * The key word is "automatically".
 We want general methods that work on many different datasets, not specific solutions for just one problem.